-Learn about SAMHSA’s prevention grant programs supported by the SAMHSA Center for the Application of Prevention Technologies (CAPT).
+Learn about prevention grant programs supported by SAMHSA’s Center for the Application of Prevention Technologies (CAPT).

 - Partnerships for Success (PFS) grant programs

-The Strategic Prevention Framework State Incentive Grant (SPF SIG) and Tribal Incentive Grant (SPF TIG) support activities that help grantees build a foundation for delivering and sustaining effective prevention services.
+The SPF SIG/TIG supports activities that help grantees build a foundation for delivering and sustaining effective prevention services.
 These grant programs provide funding to states, tribes, and jurisdictions to implement the SPF in order to:

 - Prevent the onset and reduce the progression of substance misuse, including childhood and underage drinking.